Petty cash book

 1. Ordinary system

-Under ordinary system, a lump sum amount of cash is given to the petty cashier.
+Under the ordinary system, a lump sum amount of cash is given to the petty cashier.
 When the whole amount is spent, the petty cashier submits the details of petty expenditures recorded in the petty cash book to the head or chief cashier for review.

 2. Imprest system